-Built in 1953, by National Steel and Shipbuilding Company of San Diego, California (hull #222 / LT 2075) as the LT-2075 for the United States Army.
+Built in 1953, by National Steel and Shipbuilding Company of San Diego, California (hull #222) as the LT-2075 for the United States Army.

-In 1994, the tug was acquired by the American Navigation Company of San Francisco, California.
+In 1992, the tug was acquired by the American Navigation Company of San Francisco, California.
 Where she was renamed as the Marauder.

-In 1992, the American Navigation Company renamed the tug as the Marine Exporter.
+In 1994, the American Navigation Company renamed the tug as the Marine Exporter.

 Rebuilt in 2006, she is powered by two EMD 16 V 16-645 turbo, diesel engines.
 With Falk B2153 reduction gears; at ratio of 3:1.
 She was a twin screw tug, rated at 5,000 horsepower.

 Her electrical service is provided by two, 60kW generator sets.
 Driven by two, Detroit Diesel 453 Diesel engines.
 The tug's capacities are 35,000 gallons of fuel, 400 gallons of lube oil, and 3,250 gallons of water.

 The towing equipment consisted of a single drum, hydraulically driven towing winch.
 Outfitted with approximately 2000(ft) of 2(in) towing wire.